Other ADB Members

 |12A - Measures affecting travel and transport (local and international)||

 (i) 15 June 2020, tourists from EU or Schengen countries can enter the Netherlands.
 However, tourists from Sweden and the United Kingdom should go into quarantine for 14 days.
 Tourists must reserve their holiday accommodation before they travel to the Netherlands; (ii) The Netherlands will reinstate the entry ban for Morocco from 13 August 2020; (iii) 15 December 2020, Citizens are strongly advised not to travel abroad.
-Furthermore, a negative PCR test is now required for travelers to the Netherlands from high-risk countries; (iv) 2 February 2021, Japan is added to the list of countries whose permanent residents are banned from entering the Netherlands.
+Furthermore, a negative PCR test is now required for travelers to the Netherlands from high-risk countries; (iv) 2 February 2021, Japan is added to the list of countries whose permanent residents are banned from entering the Netherlands; (v) 24 March 2021, A recommendation that people not travel abroad is being extended until 15 May 2021.
+After this date, even non-essential travel to countries with a low contamination level (color coded green or yellow) will be possible again.
+High-risk countries will retain a negative travel advice (color code orange).
+All unnecessary travel to these countries is still discouraged.

 |12B - Measures affecting business and workplace||

 (i) The authorities have taken measures to limit the spread of the virus, including ordering closure of businesses, and advising to avoid social contact and work from home to the extent possible; (ii) As the number of new infections and death continue to decline, the Dutch government is laying down a progressive easing of the lockdown measures; (iii) Starting on 11 May 2020, and under strict conditions, childcare services and primary schools will be allowed to reopen, as well as some businesses (including for example hairdressers and nail stylists).
 The authorities have stressed that further relaxation of the containment measures will follow only to the extent that the spread of virus remains contained; (iv) Starting on 1 June 2020, secondary schools and more businesses (e.g. restaurants and cafes, cultural institutions) will also reopen; (v) 6 August 2020, the Dutch government introduced new nationwide measures to curb the spread, including compulsory testing at Schiphol airport and mandatory temporary closing of entertainment businesses experiencing an outbreak; (vi) After initially loosening restrictions on 25 September 2020, the government reinstated a partial lockdown on 14 October (until mid-December), mandating the closure of most businesses, a ban on mass gatherings, and encouraging work-from-home setups; (vii) 18 November 2020, Public venues such as cinemas, museums, libraries, zoos, and swimming pools were allowed to reopen, but with limited numbers of visitors.
 The rest of the measures imposed on 14 October will remain until mid-December as originally announced; (viii) 15 December 2020, All non-essential businesses, schools (with few exceptions), daycares, and many public spaces such as parks and zoos were ordered to close until 19 January 2021.
-On 12 January 2021, this was extended to until 9 February; (ix) 2 February 2021, Most lockdowns currently in place are extended to 2 March, except for the reopening of primary schools and daycare centers, which will happen on 8 February as originally announced.
+On 12 January 2021, this was extended to until 9 February; (ix) 2 February 2021, Most lockdowns currently in place are extended to 2 March, except for the reopening of primary schools and daycare centers, which will happen on 8 February as originally announced; (x) 9 July 2021, The Netherlands reintroduced restrictions on bars, restaurants and nightclubs to stop a spate of infections among young adults, just two weeks after most lockdown measures were lifted as cases were falling; As of 15 July 2021, the Netherlands will reimpose work-from-home guidelines due to soaring COVID-19 infections, just weeks after lifting them.
+The recommendation to work from home is not compulsory and applies only to people who can do so.

 |12C - Others||

 (i) Starting 1 July 2020, gatherings of more than 100 people in a closed space will be allowed, and no limit on occupancy will be imposed on cinemas, cafés and restaurants.
 Social distancing requirements will remain in place, however; (ii) 15 December 2020, It is required to work from home unless not possible, avoid public transportations, limit gatherings to two guests from a different household (three during Christmas celebrations), and maintain social distancing at least until mid-March 2021; (iii) 6 January 2021, With vaccines now available, a vaccination plan is being deployed.
 The first wave of vaccination targets wealth care workers dealing with COVID-19 infections and ambulance services, and employees of nursing homes; (iv) 23 January 2021, a night-time curfew is imposed, where people are not permitted to be outdoors between 9pm and 4:30am.
 The measure will apply until 10 February.
 As of 8 February, this curfew is extended until 04.30 on 3 March; (v) 23 February 2021, From 1 March, secondary schools and MBO institutions will reopen for all students.
-All pupils and students are to attend school physically for at least 1 day a week; (vi) 15 March 2021, The use of the AstraZeneca vaccine is suspended until at least 29 March after reports of adverse side effects. [update]
+All pupils and students are to attend school physically for at least 1 day a week; (vi) 15 March 2021, The use of the AstraZeneca vaccine is suspended until at least 29 March after reports of adverse side effects.
+As of 8 April, use of the vaccine will officially be stopped for people under 60 years old; (vii) 24 March 2021, Lockdowns are extended for three weeks until 20 April 2021; (viii) 11 May 2021, From 17 May 2021, all secondary schools will receive sufficient self-tests so that students can voluntarily test themselves at home twice a week preventively.
+By using the self-tests preventively, students can go to school more often because infections are detected more quickly; (ix) 26 June 2021, Most lockdown measures were lifted; (x) 15 September 2021, Social distancing ends on 25 September 2021, the same date that the government will begin mandating COVID-19 health passes to get into venues like bars, restaurants, and theaters; (xi) 6 November 2021, The Netherlands brought back face masks in public buildings and shops, and expanded the use of the coronavirus pass system [update].